 But take another look at what Luke said in context.

+They had been baptized by John with the baptism of repentance but now it was to be the Baptism of the Holy Spirit.
 Luke did not write about the comforter.
 It was John.
 The promise in Acts must be something that Luke was aware of and had previously written.
-Up to that point what they had was the same as others were given all through the Old Testament.
+Up to that point what they had was the same as what others were given all through the Old Testament.
 They were now to be given something special that was not available before.
-The power to preach the Gospel to the world.
-The Holy Spirit and eternal life was already given.
-Consider the story of the thief on the cross, John the Baptist's father Zechariah, and also his mother Elizabeth, prophetess named Anna (notice that she was a prophetess) John the Baptist himself and so on?
-When did the Holy Spirit stop to restart?
-It is also hinted at in John.
+The power to preach the Gospel to the world including to gentiles.
+The Holy Spirit and eternal life was already given but only to a select few and primarily Israelites.
+Consider the story of the thief on the cross, John the Baptist's father Zechariah, and also his mother Elizabeth, the prophetess named Anna (notice that she was a prophetess), John the Baptist himself and so on?
+When did the Holy Spirit stop to restart its availability?
+The answer is also hinted at in John.

 Verse 8 says that they were to receive power, not the Holy Spirit.
 They already had that.
-If you think otherwise then the first question that I want to ask is from Acts 1:2.
+If you think otherwise then the first question that I want to ask is from Acts 1:2 which was just quoted above.
 How did Christ give commandments unto the apostles whom he had chosen

 .
 Was the Holy Ghost around at that time?
 But they had to wait for the Holy Ghost to come upon